History of Krafton in Timeline

 Krafton

 Krafton Inc. is a South Korean video game publisher and holding company established in November 2018.
-It acts as the parent company of Bluehole, which was founded in 2007 by Chang Byung-gyu.
-Krafton is known for publishing popular video games such as TERA, PUBG: Battlegrounds, New State Mobile, The Callisto Protocol, and InZOI.
+It acts as the parent company to Bluehole, originally founded in 2007 by Chang Byung-gyu.
+Krafton is known for publishing globally recognized video games such as TERA, PUBG: Battlegrounds, New State Mobile, The Callisto Protocol, and InZOI, solidifying its position in the gaming industry.

 In March 2007, Chang Byung-gyu founded Bluehole Studio in Seoul.

-In June 2008, En Masse Entertainment was established as Bluehole Interactive and served as Krafton's North American publishing arm.
+In June 2008, Bluehole Interactive was established as Krafton's North American publishing arm.

 June 2009: L-Time Games Founded